opendatamesh-initiative/odm-specification-schema-annotations/docs/site/specifications/sas/quickstart.md

-# Quickstart Guide: Standard Annotation Schema (SAS)
+# Annotation Schema Specification Quickstart

-This guide provides a concise overview of the SAS specification, helping you get started quickly.
+This guide provides a concise overview of the Annotation Schema Specification (SAS), helping you get started quickly.

 ---

 ## What is SAS?

-SAS (Standard Annotation Schema) defines a framework for annotating schemas using a shared set of keywords.
+Standard Annotation Schema (SAS) defines a framework for annotating schemas using a shared set of keywords.
 These annotations enrich schema definitions, enabling enhanced interoperability, validation, and clarity for datasets described in different Schema Definition Languages (SDLs).

 ---